W4lker19/Theory-SSD/week1.md

 <button class="toggle-btn" onclick="toggleAnswer(this)">Show Answer</button>
 </div>
 <div class="answer">
-**Knowledge factors** are highly usable (familiar, easily changed) but vulnerable to sharing and guessing. **Possession factors** offer better security through physical tokens but can be lost or stolen. **Inherence factors** (biometrics) provide strong security and convenience but raise privacy concerns and can't be changed if compromised. **Context factors** are transparent to users but complex to implement and can change legitimately.
+<strong>Knowledge factors</strong> are highly usable (familiar, easily changed) but vulnerable to sharing and guessing. <strong>Possession factors</strong> offer better security through physical tokens but can be lost or stolen. <strong>Inherence factors</strong> (biometrics) provide strong security and convenience but raise privacy concerns and can't be changed if compromised. <strong>Context factors</strong> are transparent to users but complex to implement and can change legitimately.
 The optimal approach combines multiple factors to balance security with user experience.
 </div>
 </div>